srgg/ianasamoilova.com/content/authors/admin/_index.md

     date_end:
     summary: |2-
       {{< spoiler text="View key responsibilities..." >}}
-        - Provide direct support to students with autism and other significant special needs, assisting with academic tasks, social skills, and daily routines.
+        - Provided direct support to students with autism and other special needs, assisting with academic tasks, communication, social skills, and daily routines in both structured and inclusive settings.
-        - Implement IEPs under the guidance of special education teachers and therapists.
+        - Supported the implementation of IEP goals by delivering accommodations, collecting progress monitoring data, and providing instructional and behavioral support under teacher and therapist guidance.
-        - Assist non-verbal and high-support students with communication strategies, sensory regulation, and behavioral interventions.
+        - Assisted non-verbal and high-support students using AAC, PECS, visual supports, and proactive behavior strategies, including sensory regulation and safety practices.
-        - Create structured and supportive learning environments to enhance student engagement and success.
-        - Facilitate activities promoting fine and gross motor skills, cognitive development, and social interaction.
-        - Support smooth transitions between activities, maintaining consistency and adherence to schedules.
+        - Contributed to the adaptation of instructional materials and classroom routines by sharing observations, data trends, and student response patterns with the SPED team.
+        - Participated in the implementation of behavior intervention plans (BIPs) by tracking antecedents, modeling replacement behaviors, and reinforcing individualized strategies.
+        - Provided input for ABLLS activities and skill acquisition plans by documenting student performance and collaborating with teachers and behavior specialists.
+        - Helped maintain a highly structured, supportive learning environment that increased engagement, reduced problem behaviors, and promoted independence.
+        - Supported students through transitions using visual schedules, first–then boards, and consistent routines to reduce anxiety and increase predictability.
-        - Collaborate with teachers, therapists, ABAs, and parents to develop and reinforce effective teaching strategies.
+        - Collaborated closely with teachers, therapists, ABAs, and families to ensure consistency across settings and to align supports with student needs.
-        - Maintain a safe and inclusive classroom environment, ensuring students’ emotional and physical well-being.
+        - Maintained a safe, inclusive, and emotionally supportive classroom environment, promoting student well-being and positive relationships.
       {{< /spoiler >}}
   - position: Teacher Assistant
     company_name: Chipeta Elementary School, District 11